Protecting Your Vision with Care and Precision

 In addition to the images of the back of your eye being taken, you will also be given a visual acuity test to help us assess the clarity of your vision and monitor the effects that diabetes could be having on your sight.

-Glaucoma is a group of eye diseases that can damage the optic nerve and cause vision loss.
-It is often associated with high pressure in the eye but can also occur with normal or low pressure.
+Glaucoma is a group of eye diseases that can damage the optic nerve and lead to vision loss.
+It is often associated with high eye pressure, but it can also occur at normal or low pressure.

 Standard Glaucoma Testing